 Since 1956 the Institute in Australia has conducted annual national conferences (Bar 2002 and 2020).
 The various branches hold a range of seminars and the branches and sub-branches conduct breakfast, lunch and dinner meetings.
 These conferences, seminars and meetings include presentations on technical, regulatory and safety matters and are open to attendance by the institute members and non-members.
 The IQA has grown to be the leading provider of technical quarry training, specific quarry courses and quarry manager training for the extractive industry.

 In 1958 the Coat of Arms was adopted by The Institute as its emblem.
 The arms were a gift from the outgoing President, Hugh Symington, to mark the incorporation of the Institute as a limited liability company.
 The 'armorial bearings' are meant to symbolise the origin, aims and scope of the Institute, and the three heraldic components of the coat of arms are the shield, the crest and the motto.

 The octagonal stone tower on the shield is the style of Caemarfon castle, the town of the Institute's birth.
-The two hammers or jads represent the ancient tools of the trade and the coronet in between is composed of wattle flowers to reflect the link with Australia and the trefoil, or shamrock, with Ireland.
-On top of the helmet is the crest - a quarry face with green-lopped overburden surmounted by the lion of Scotland and in its paws is the key which is recorded as symbolising knowledge and freedom, although it has been advised that it is also representative of the Institutes commitment to safety.
+The two hammers or jads represent the ancient tools of the trade, the coronet in between is composed of wattle flowers to reflect the link with Australia, and the trefoil, or shamrock, with Ireland.
+On top of the helmet is the crest - a quarry face with green-lopped overburden surmounted by the lion of Scotland and in its paws is the key, which is recorded as symbolising knowledge and freedom, although it has been advised that it is also representative of the Institutes commitment to safety.

-The motto 'Terram Autem Hominum' is a latin translation if a passage taken from Psalm 115: 'The fruits of the earth for the children of men'.
+The motto 'Terram Autem Hominum' is a latin translation of a passage taken from Psalm 115: 'The fruits of the earth for the children of men'.